playmint/playerchain-demo/README.md

 :atom_symbol: &nbsp; The individual chains combine to form an emergent blocklace.

-:earth_africa: &nbsp; This global lace with a plurality of partial views opens up new possibilities for connecting worlds.
+:earth_africa: &nbsp; This global lacttice, with a plurality of partial views, opens up new possibilities for connecting worlds.

 :speech_balloon: &nbsp; If you have comments or feedback, we'd love to hear from you!
 Come speak to us [in discord](https://discord.com/invite/VdXWWNaqGN)